CLIMATE ANXIETY COUNSELING

 Philip Eil wrote about Climate Anxiety Counseling for the Providence Phoenix.
 Stephanne Taylor wrote about it for Hakai Magazine.
 Rich Salit wrote about it for the Providence Journal.
 Karl Saliter wrote about it in Elephant; Martin Fritz Huber mentioned it in Outside; it’s part of an article by Martin de Bourmont and Dayton Martindale for In These Times.
 Linda Russo and I talked about it in Coldfront.
 ARTCOP21 included it in their map of events.
+Bethany Nowviskie and Jeremy Deaton put it into two different sets of context.
 SF blog Marooned Off Vesta wrote about the Alternate Histories, three of which appeared in About Place. and three more of which appeared in Reckoning, where editor Michael J. DeLuca also interviewed me (and then later, I interviewed him).
 A related essay, “Strange Waters,” ran in The Rumpus, and another, “The Alchemists at Home: On Pregnancy and Responsibility” in The Toast; I wrote a kind of timely introduction to the project, “One Person at a Time,” for Catapult, who also published a reflection “On Political Change, Climate Change, and the Choice to Not Have Children.”
 “Time To Be Something Other Than Human,” a long essay informed by my time at the booth and reflecting on the power and limits of stories in the context of climate change came out in 2018 with Essay Press.
 Some poems I wrote between conversations are in Dusie and Poets for Living Waters.

 Follow me on Twitter @kateschapira, or visit the project’s Facebook page, for updates about appearances and other facets of this project.
 If you have a question for me, you can ask me there, or leave it here as a comment, or email me at my g mail address, publiclycomplex.